A Guide to the Best Things to Do in Manly

 How to Get to Manly

-Did you know: It’s quicker to get from the city to Manly than it is to Bondi?
+Did you know it’s quicker to get from the city to Manly than it is to Bondi?

 Ferry: 25-30 minutes from Circular Quay